dnv-opensource/farn-demo/farn/README.md

     (
         ...
-        'ospCaseBuilder parsed.caseDict'  // use parsed.caseDict if you explicitely executed the 'parse' step before 'ospCaseBuilder caseDict'         // use caseDict if you did NOT execute the 'parse' step before ...
+        'ospCaseBuilder parsed.caseDict'  // use parsed.caseDict if you explicitely executed the 'parse' step before 'ospCaseBuilder caseDict'         // use caseDict if you omitted the explicit 'parse' step before ...
     );
 ~~~